 From what we gathered it looks like it will and for this reason it gets a solid score as one of the best freediving masks available on the market today.

-Last, but definitely not least, on our list for 2019 is the Omer Zero Cubed - also sometimes written as the Zero 3 or Zero³.
-The mask was designed with the help of Momo design.
+Last, but definitely not least, on our list is the Omer Zero Cubed - also sometimes written as the Zero 3 or Zero³.
+The mask was designed with the help of Umberto Pelizzari and award winning Italian designers Momo design.

 This Omer free diving mask definitely wins the prize for the sexiest dive mask available on the market today.